Kolaru/MathTeXEngine.jl/README.md

 This is a work in progress package aimed at providing a pure Julia engine for LaTeX math mode.
 It is composed of two main parts: a LaTeX parser and a LaTeX engine, both only for LaTeX math mode.

+## Main features

+- Parsing of (possibly nested) LaTeX expression and creation of a layout for them.
+- Equivalence between traditional LaTeX commands and their unicode input equivalent.
+- Pure julia.

 ## Engine

-Them main use of the package is through `generate_tex_elements` taking a LaTeX string as input and return a list of tuples `(TeXElement, position, scale)` where `TeXElement` is one of the following:
+The main use of the package is through `generate_tex_elements` taking a LaTeX string as input and return a list of tuples `(TeXElement, position, scale)` where `TeXElement` is one of the following:

 - `TeXChar(char, font)` a unicode character to be displayed in a specific font.
 - `VLine(height, thickness)` a vertical line.